tmg0/acao/README.md

 🧲 Ordering based on the `needs` field for synchronous execution of jobs

-🕹️ Support for commands to be executed in a mix of local and remote environments by [ssh2](https://github.com/mscdex/ssh2#readme)
+🕹️ Support execute commands in a mix of local and remote environments by [ssh2](https://github.com/mscdex/ssh2#readme)

 💻 Simple way to format and pass outputs to the next step defaults by [destr](https://github.com/unjs/destr#readme)